East Campus (Columbia University): History

 An earlier plan for East Campus (1965), by Harrison and Abromowitz architects, included twin concrete slab towers.
 Along with the rest of the ambitious expansion plans of University President Grayson L. Kirk, it was scrapped in the wake of the 1968 protests against, among other things, a university gym proposed for nearby Morningside Park.
 When expansion finally did reach East Campus, by the late 1970s, the university was seeking a more humanist design, one which would both harmonize better with the surrounding campus and reflect, to some degree, the residential college quads of Oxford and Yale.

 When East Campus opened, students appreciated its expansive suite space, commanding views, and spacious townhouses, which were a relieving contrast to cramped conditions in much of the rest of the university's housing.
 Many of the outer townhouses were donated and built by famous Columbia University benefactors.
 The most notable of these is Thomas J. Watson, Jr. who donated the popular Watson House.
 Donor George Delacorte, for whom the building's central courtyard is formally named, said of his former room at the university "we had two nails on the wall for a closet...now I've paid for a dormitory where boys loll around in marble bathtubs."
 The bathrooms are not, however, actually marble, but imitate that material.

 The main high-rise building was named Hudson Hall, named after prominent stockbroker Percy K. Hudson (1877–1962), who was married to actress Vida Whitmore.

 On October 10, 1985, a Columbia engineering student, Sarah M. Thomas, was stabbed in her East Campus suite by an intruder, a man who had been signed in as a guest by another resident.
 It was one of a number of violent crimes in the Columbia dormitories during the 1980s.

-An inspection in 1987 revealed that the tiled exterior which had earned the building accolades had begun to peel off its facade, and a large chunk collapsed into its courtyard in February 1988, prompting the university to order its recladding, a $15 million project handled by the architects Gruzon Sampton Steinglass, in the campus' traditional red brick and limestone.
+An inspection in 1987 revealed that the tiled exterior which had earned the building accolades had begun to peel off its facade, and a large chunk collapsed into its courtyard in February 1988, prompting the university to order its recladding, a $15 million project handled by the architects Gruzen Samton Steinglass, in the campus' traditional red brick and limestone.
 In the course of the scandal, Columbia sued both Gwathmey Siegel and the engineering firm that had worked on the project.

 In 2006, a homophobic message written on a dry-erase board in East Campus was denounced as a hate crime, the sixth one alleged that year, and prompted the creation of the controversial student group Stop Hate on Columbia's Campus (SHOCC).